Mohamed-Abotalb/alx-low_level_programming/0x0D-preprocessor/README.md

 - First Header file is 0-object_like_macro.h, it defines a macro named "SIZE" as an abbreviation for the token "1024".

 - Second Header file is 1-pi.h, it defines a macro named "PI" as an abbreviation for the token "3.14159265359".

+- Third file is 2-main.c, it prints the name of the file it was compiled from, followed by a new line.